rizinorg/cutter/docs/source/user-docs/menus/disassembly-context-menu.rst

 **Shortcut:** :kbd:`Y`

-Delete a comment
+Delete a Comment
 ----------------------------------------
 **Description:** Delete the comment at the current address.
 This option only available for addresses with user-defined comments.

 **Steps:** Right click on an instruction with a user-defined comment and choose ``Delete comment``

-Delete a flag
+Delete a Flag
 ----------------------------------------
 **Description:**   Delete the flag at the current location.

 **Steps:** Right click on a location with a flag and choose ``Delete flag``.

-Undefine a function
+UnDefine a Function
 ----------------------------------------
 **Description:** Undefine the current function.
 This will remove the function and its associated meta-data.
 You can always re-define the function, but every change that was made to the previously defined function (e.g variable renaming) would not be restored.